Importance: Meaningfulness

 The terms "importance" and "meaningfulness" are closely related.
 Especially in discussions of the meaning of life, they are often used in overlapping ways.
-For example, the desire to lead a meaningful life frequently corresponds to the desire to live a life that is important.
+For example, the desire to lead a meaningful life frequently corresponds to the desire to live an important life.
 Nonetheless, it has been argued that the two can come apart, i.e. that there are meaningful lives that lack importance and important lives that lack meaning.
-One motivation for drawing such a distinction is that seeking a deeper meaning in life is usually understood as an admirable goal associated with self-transcendence while craving importance is often seen as a less noble and more egocentric undertaking.
+One motivation for drawing such a distinction is that seeking deeper meaning in life is usually understood as an admirable goal associated with self-transcendence while craving importance is often seen as a less noble and more egocentric undertaking.

 There are various accounts of what meaning in life is.
-Some theorists identify three essential features: a life is meaningful if (1) it is guided by purposes that are valuable for their own sake, (2) it transcends mere animal nature by connecting to something larger, and (3) it merits certain attitudes, such as taking pride in it or admiration from others.
-These criteria can be used to draw a distinction between meaningfulness and importance.
+Some theorists identify three essential features: life is meaningful if (1) it is guided by purposes that are valuable for their own sake, (2) it transcends mere animal nature by connecting to something larger, and (3) it merits certain attitudes, such as taking pride in it or admiration from others.
+These criteria can be used to distinguish meaningfulness and importance.
 For meaningfulness, it is central that the event in question is guided by the agent's purpose and intentions.
 So in this regard, random events that happen by accident may still have tremendous importance due to their causal consequences, as in the case of unintended butterfly effects.
-But such events do not make a life meaningful.
+But such events do not make life meaningful.
 In an example due to Thomas Nagel, the pants of a nobleman accidentally drop the moment he is being knighted.
 This embarrassment would not make his life meaningful even if it was important by somehow causing a brutal war to end.

 Another difference is that some form of higher purpose is necessary for meaningfulness but not for importance.
 It has also been argued that meaningfulness can be brought about by the mere appreciation of valuable things.
 This may be the case, for example, by worshipping God.
-For importance, however, it is necessary that valuable things are created or defended and not just admired.
+For importance, however, valuable things must be created or defended and not just admired.
 Another distinction is based on the relation to the quality of life.
 Finding meaning in life contributes to the quality or final value of that life.
 Being important, on the other hand, carries with it various instrumental values but need not improve the quality of the life in question.
 In the ideal case, the two coincide in a life that is both meaningful and important.

 But not everyone agrees with the distinction between meaningfulness and importance.
-Some consequentialists, for example, hold that "a life is meaningful to the extent that it makes the world overall better" without a direct reference to the agent's intentions or to a higher purpose.
+Some consequentialists, for example, hold that "a life is meaningful to the extent that it makes the world overall better" without a direct reference to the agent's intentions or a higher purpose.